-To complete a year, a student should attend at least 80 % of the school days over the year.
+According to the school curriculum, if an MYP student misses 30% or more of the total hours allocated to a specific subject during the academic year, the student can only be evaluated based on passing an external (examinational) assessment.
 Please plan family vacations and visits ahead of time to avoid interruptions to your child's learning.

-Students should arrive on campus no later than 08.45 in time for their first lesson at 09.00.
-Please do not bring your child to school before 08.30 as we are unable to provide supervision.
+Students should arrive on campus no later than 08:45 in time for the morning attendance registration.
+Be sure to contact MYP Administration (email to myp_administration@europeanschool.ge & send attendance notification via Manageback) to discuss urgent leaves or absence and get permission to arrange assessment of your child; otherwise, serious cases of absenteeism will have a negative impact on the child's academic progress and results reflected in the Report Card.
 Students are to remain in school until the end of the last lesson according to the timetable, unless specific written permission to leave the campus has been granted.